10XGenomics/rust-pseudoaligner/README.md

 A work-in-progress tool for pseudo-alignment of RNA-seq reads to transcriptome references.
 This project aims to create a very high performance pseudo-alignment tool suitable for single-cell RNA-seq data, and easily usable as a component of larger pipelines.
 We build on the crates includng [debruijn](https://github.com/10XGenomics/rust-debruijn) and [boomphf](https://github.com/10XGenomics/rust-boomphf), and [bio](https://github.com/rust-bio/rust-bio)

-This tool implements existing algorithms from the literature inlcuding:
+This tool implements existing algorithms from the literature including:

 Bray, Nicolas L., et al. "Near-optimal probabilistic RNA-seq quantification."
 Nature biotechnology 34.5 (2016): 525. https://arxiv.org/ftp/arxiv/papers/1505/1505.02710.pdf